 When I opened the box, I immediately noticed the sturdy and heavier construction and thicker glass as compared to our Pyrex glassware, and those from other glass bakeware manufacturers that use soda lime glass.
 You will immediately notice and feel the difference!

-Every JSG Borosilicate glass cookware includes a label that shows the features and how the dish can be used.
+Every JSG Borosilicate glass bakeware includes a label that shows the features and how the dish can be used.

 This image also etched into the glass dish.